shielamms/titanic-web-apps/docker-compose-demo/README.md

-# A sample multi-container setup with docker-compose
+# Docker networks in docker-compose demo app

-This is a sample app composed of a simple Flask API and a redis instance, deployed onto docker containers managed by docker-compose.
+This is a sample app is composed of a simple Flask API and a redis instance, deployed onto docker containers managed by docker-compose.

 This folder contains the code for the article on [Half-Stack Full](http://dev.shielasandoval.com/containerisation/guide-to-docker-compose.html)